jennraeross/dnd-homebrew/clericDomains/juno.md

 _1st-level Juno feature_

-When you cast a cleric cantrip with a range of self or touch, you may extend the spell's effect to one of your allies.
+When you cast a cleric cantrip with a range of self or touch, you may extend the spell's effect to one of your allies within 60 ft of you.
 When you do so, any reference to *your turn* applies on their turn for them.
 You gain the _Blade Ward_ and _True Strike_ cantrips if you don't already know them, and they count as cleric cantrips for you.

 ### Channel Divinity: _[Name]_